bezabu/bb-treasure-hunter/README.md

 ### 2 Isometric projection

 To give the illusion of perspective, an isometric projection is used to display the terrain.
-X and Y coordinates or objects and terrain are passed through a function which converts them.
-This results in the diamond-shaped cells common in computer games in the 1990s and 2000s.
+X and Y coordinates of objects and terrain are passed through a function which converts them.
+This results in the diamond-shaped cells common in computer games in the 1990s and 2000s, which gives the game a slightly retro feel.
 All features that are not the terrain (trees, rocks, the player) are sorted by their isometric y coordinate and drawn in order so that features closer to the 'camera' are drawn over features that appear further away.
 To prevent the player losing track of where they are when obscured by trees, a 20% opacity overlay of the player sprite is shown regardless.

 ### 3 The Hunter